ashish60808/go-lang/README.md

 The aim of test is to create a simple HTTP service that stores and returns configurations that satisfy certain conditions.
 Since we love automating things, the service should be automatically deployed to kubernetes.

-_Note: While we love open source here at HelloFresh, please do not create a public repo with your test in!
-This challenge is only shared with people interviewing, and for obvious reasons we'd like it to remain this way._

 ## Instructions